CaramelFur/Picsur/README.md

 The default username is `admin`, and the default password is set from the `PICSUR_ADMIN_PASSWORD` environment variable.

+### I get "Copying to clipboard failed"

+It is only possible to use the clipboard functionality on HTTPS websites or localhost.
+Please ensure you are running Picsur with HTTPS.

 ## Running your own instance

 You easily run this service yourself via Docker.
 Here is an example docker-compose file: